 “Dull preachers make the best martyrs,” said Spurgeon.
 “They are so dry they burn well.”
 Well said.
-My contention is that dullness in preaching is not so much in a scarcity of speaking ability of the preacher as it is in they dry-as-dust heart of the same.
+My contention is that dullness in preaching is not so much in the scant ability of the preacher as it is in the dry-as-dust heart of the same.
 Ross Perot was not heard because he could speak like Charlton Heston, but because you at least knew that he believed and was exercised by what he believed enough to unload the burden.
 Dull hearts make dull preachers.
 But I must also say that dull ears can ruin the best of sermons.
 And dull ears are outgrowths of dull hearts also.
 There is nothing more devastating to a Sunday than putting both of them together.
 You might as well be living with Cain in the land of Nod.
 The preacher blows arid desert air on the people, and the people flap their eyelids shut, the dust of indifference circling up from their nodding heads.
 Ever been there?

 Dull preachers and dull hearers infect each other.
 But live preaching and live listening are also contagious.
 I have noticed for some time that churches make the preachers and preachers make the churches.
 A sermon will catch on like hotcakes in the minds of the listeners when preached in a different church, while the same sermon sits like beef steak in the stomachs of the crew back home.